Spratm-Asleaf/Range-Correction/README.md

 ## ***See Also***

-Please refer to another theoritical paper for more details:
+Please refer to our another paper for theoretical issues of the presented method:

 https://github.com/Spratm-Asleaf/TVLAP-KF